 - Master's degree in nursing from an ACEN or CCNE accredited institution.

-- Commitment to support a student-centered, outcome-based approach to education.
+- Commitment to support student-centered, outcome-based education.

 ADDITIONAL PREFERRED QUALIFICATIONS:

 - Ability to meet challenges of adult students with diverse backgrounds.